geethakan/deep-learning-challenge/README.md

 - Epoch count and batch size were increased.
 - Target accuracy of 75% was not attained even after several tries and finally a 73% accuracy improvement was achieved.
 - Model was saved HDF5 file.

+### Summary
+Although stratify was specified, test accuracy is a little lower than training accuracy indicating some variance in the dataset.
+Range of numbers for income amount with hyphen might be one of the reason.
+Will be better to have the lower and upper values as numeric in separate columns.
+Keras tuner and more trials with other activations and nueron counts would be required to improve accuracy of prediction.